cabforum/servercert/docs/BR.md

 2. including a Random Value in the email; and
 3. receiving a confirming response utilizing the Random Value.

-Each email MAY confirm control of multiple FQDNs, provided the Authorization Domain Name used in the email is an Authorization Domain Name for each FQDN being confirmed
+Each email MAY confirm control of multiple FQDNs, provided the Authorization Domain Name used in the email is an Authorization Domain Name for each FQDN being confirmed.

 The Random Value SHALL be unique in each email.